 Joining Women's Studies Faculty

 In almost all cases, WS courses are taught by members of the WS faculty.
-However, in exceptional cases individuals (such as visiting instructors, adjuncts, or graduate students in the WS Graduate Certificate Program) who meet the criteria for WS faculty status can be approved by the WS Director to offer a WS course(s) for a maximum of one academic year.
+However, in exceptional cases individuals (such as visiting instructors and adjuncts) who meet the criteria for WS faculty status can be approved by the WS Director to offer a WS course(s) for a maximum of one academic year.
 Subsequently, in order to continue teaching courses that count for the WS major, minor, and/or graduate certificate, these individuals must apply formally for WS faculty status and, if approved, their courses would be eligible for consideration for WS credit.

 In order to maintain active Women's Studies faculty status, every five years (in the year of post-tenure review) faculty should send an uploaded CV and cover letter addressing the above points to the Women's Studies Director.